 Cantargia AB (publ), reg. no. 556791-6019, is a biotechnology company that develops antibody-based treatments for life-threatening diseases.
 The basis for this is the protein IL1RAP that is involved in a number of diseases and where Cantargia has established a platform.
-The main project, the antibody CAN04, is being studied in the clinical phase I/IIa CANFOUR study with a primary focus on non-small cell lung cancer and pancreatic cancer.
-The study is focused on combination therapies, but also includes a monotherapy arm.
-Positive interim data from the combination therapies were presented in December 2019.
+The main project, the antibody CAN04, is being studied clinically as combination therapy with chemotherapy or immune therapy with a primary focus on non-small cell lung cancer and pancreatic cancer.
+Positive interim data from the combination with chemotherapy indicate stronger efficacy than would be expected from chemotherapy alone.
 Cantargia’s second project, the antibody CAN10, addresses treatment of serious autoimmune/inflammatory diseases, with initial focus on systemic sclerosis and myocarditis.

 Cantargia is listed on Nasdaq Stockholm (ticker: CANTA).
 More information about Cantargia is available at www.cantargia.com.